 So check out how I made this advent calendar garland, and take a peek at what we planned for our 25 days!

--star boxes—I used these 4″ paper mache boxes as well as these 2″ paper mache boxes.
+-star boxes—I used these 4″ paper mache boxes as well as these 2″ paper mache boxes (this is another option here).

 -twine, string, or ribbon